 - Named the Coquihalla because it generally follows the Coquihalla River and uses the Coquihalla Pass

-- The small signs in the shape of old steam locomotives, with Shakespearean names, along the highway are there to commemorate the approximate locations of the Kettle Valley Railway
+- The small signs in the shape of old steam locomotives, with Shakespearean names, along the highway commemorate approximate locations of the Kettle Valley Railway

 - Since the winter of 1990/1991, in regards to avalanche closures…